godspeedsystems/gs_doc/docs/microservices/events.md

 > A RabbitMQ event is specified as `{queue_name}.{datasourceName}` in [the RabbitMQ event specification](#example-spec-for-RabbitMQ-event).

 The message body of a RabbitMQ event is captured and represented as `inputs.body` for [consumption in the handler workflow](#example-workflow-consuming-a-kafka-event).

 #### Datasource for RabbitMQ
-The datasources for kafka are defined in `src/datasources`.
+The datasources for RabbitMQ are defined in `src/datasources`.
 [Refer RabbitMQ as datasource](./datasources/rabbitmq.md/#741-example-spec) for more information.

 #### Example spec for RabbitMQ event